FROM THE CHINESE ZEN MASTERS

 [1.
 According to Buddhist philosophy, existence is divided into two groups, samskrita and asamskrita.
 The samskrita applies to anything that does any kind of work in any possible manner, while the asamskrita accomplishes nothing.
 Of this class are space regarded as a mode of reality, Nirvana, and nonexistence owing to lack of necessary conditions.]

-24. Only let us take hold of the root and not worry about the branches;
+24. Only let us take hold of the root and not worry about

 It is like a crystal basin reflecting the moon,